Aerotoxic Syndrome is the term given to the illness caused by exposure to contaminated air in jet aircraft.

 Can anyone be affected?

-Even after a serious fume event, it is possible that no symptoms show initially, but a few days later ill health may kick in.
+Even after a serious fume event, it is possible that no symptoms show initially, but a few days later ill health associated with Aerotoxic Syndrome may kick in.

-Anyone in the aircraft can potentially be affected, whether pilots, cabin crew, passengers, first class, economy, etc.
+Anyone in the aircraft can potentially be affected, whether pilots, cabin crew/flight attendants, passengers, first class, economy, minors etc.

 Are all aircraft prone to engine oil leaks?

-How long has this problem been known about?
+How long has the problem been known about?

 The first well-documented case was of a C-130 Hercules navigator becoming incapacitated after breathing contaminated cabin air in 1977.
 The neurotoxic properties of organophosphates have been known about since before the Second World War.
-The toxicity of heated jet oil was demonstrated in the 1950s.
+The toxicity of heated jet oil was known from 1954.

 - The new Boeing 787 Dreamliner is the obvious answer as it eliminates the possibility of cabin air contamination.
 Instead of bleed air, cabin air is supplied by electrically-driven compressors taking their air directly from the atmosphere.

-- As bleed air is not presently filtered, installation of bleed air filtration systems could eliminate the problem, although a technically efficient system does not yet seem to have been developed.
+- As bleed air is not presently filtered, installation of bleed air filtration systems would eliminate the problem, although a technically efficient system does not yet seem to have been developed.

 - A less toxic oil formulation could lead to significant improvement.
 The French oil company NYCO is continuously developing such oils.